30f0fn/oosd/src/edu/umb/cs681/hw07/race_condition.md

 After completing all steps 1-4, the Editor thread then calls writeToDisk().

 Now, recall that the AutoSave process also has access to the File object and can set the "changed" variable.
 Specifically, it can of course happen that, at some point after step 1 (loading the "changed" variable) but before the file is written to disk, AutoSave acts to call save().
-This, too, initiates a sequences of steps 1-4.
+This, too, initiates a sequence of steps 1-4.
 Since the two threads are asynchronous, AutoSave's save process may get entirely completed before Editor's save process calls writeToDisk().
 Assuming no other processes modify the "changed" variable, it will then happen that Editor calls writeToDisk() while the "changed" variable is set to False, and this violates desired property (A).

-To be a bit more explicit, let me write e1,e2,..., a1,a2.,,, for the steps 1-4 of File's save() method as instantiated respectively in the Editor and Autosave threads.
+To be a bit more explicit, let me write e1,e2,..., a1,a2,..., for the steps 1-4 of File's save() method as invoked respectively in the Editor and Autosave threads.
 Then, the following sequence would be a race condition admitted by the naive implementation described above:

-a1, e1, e2, a2, e3, e4, a3, a4.
+e1, e2, a1, a2, a3, a4, a3, a4.